The supreme discipline of Just in Sequence (JIS) processing

 As if that were not enough, the complexity of sequencing processes is constantly increasing due to ever new product variants.
 In order to master the associated challenges in the long term and with the greatest possible effectiveness, you need a future-oriented JIS concept and a JIS solution tailored to your needs.

-Because JIS projects are extremely complex, it is recommended that the Involvement of a competent partner like WSW Software.
+Because JIS projects are extremely complex, it is advisable to involve a competent partner like WSW Software.
 We support you with concentrated JIS know-how in terms of conception, solution selection and implementation as well as in ongoing operation with consulting, programming and support around the clock (24/7).

 Our process solutions